KermitRen/pokemon-helper/README.md

-# pokemon-helper
+Pokemon Helper

-Attempt at creating my first website
+An attempt at creating my first website.

+Current Progress: Not that far.